tobeybill/TISATAFL/report/Report.md

 performance_score['Performance Score'] = performance_score.sum(axis=1)
 ```
-Once the score is calculated for each firm in our prediction years they were correlated with the over/undercompensating variable for the same (Firm, Year).
-The relationship was also graphed for each firm size, both for CEOs and directors.
+We correlated the compensation variables with each calculated score for the same firm and year.
+The relationship was graphed for each of the size bins for both CEOs and Directors.

-Lastly, we determined the average performance score present for firms within each case out of those outlined in the abstract.
-As discussed below, this provided us insight into how firms of each size fared with over and undercompensation of their CEOs and directors.
+Our final step was determining the average performance score for each firm used in our analysis, firms listed on the S&P 500 from 2010 to 2019.
+We can now gain insight on how firms of different sizes performed with over and under compensated executive management.

 ```{python}
 def assignCase(df):